On fundamental Fourier coefficients of Siegel modular forms

 $a_F(\mc T) \neq 0$ for $\mc T \in \Lambda_{n}^+$ of the form $\mc T=\begin{psmallmatrix} \ell & \mu \\ \mu^t & T \end{psmallmatrix}$ ($\ell \ge 1$) if $a_\mu(\ell) \neq 0$.

 Such a $\mc T$ as above satisfies the property that $d_{\mc T}$ is odd and square-free provided one has that $d_T(\ell - \frac{1}{4} T^{-1}[\mu] )$ is odd and square-free. \end{prop} Therefore in {\it Part~B}, we must investigate the non-vanishing property of the Fourier coefficients $a_\mu(\ell)$.
-The reader would find the results in \thmref{partb-c} and \thmref{partb-m}.
+The reader would find the results summarized in \thmref{partb-c} and \thmref{partb-m}.
 Actually in our application of \propref{parta} to prove \thmref{mainthm} by induction on $n$ (see section~\ref{concl}), we would only need one such $T $ as in \propref{parta} for each of the induction steps.
 Say if we are at the $r$-th step (i.e., passing from $\mrm{Sp}(r)$ to $\mrm{Sp}(r+1)$, where $1 \le r \le n-1$), then we only need the non-vanishing of $\phi_T$ ($T \in \Lambda^+_r$) for one $T$; the statement about infinitely many such $d_T$ follows from the corresponding property of the $a_{\mu}(\ell)$, where $\mu \in \mf Z^{r-1} / (2T) \mf Z^{r-1}$, $\ell \ge 1$.